RajVerma421/Al-Powered-Virtual-Influencer-System-for-Automated-Multimedia-Content-Creation/README.md

 ## Overview

-AI-Powered Virtual Influencer System is a full-stack AI application that enables users to create professional multimedia content for social media platforms including Instagram Reels, YouTube Shorts, TikTok, and advertisements.
-The system leverages cutting-edge AI technologies including Large Language Models (LLM), Neural Text-to-Speech, and video generation to automate the content creation pipeline.
+The AI-Powered Virtual Influencer System is a full-stack AI application that enables users to create high-quality multimedia content for social media platforms such as Instagram Reels, YouTube Shorts, TikTok, and advertisements.
+The system utilizes advanced AI technologies, including Large Language Models (LLMs), neural text-to-speech, and video generation, to streamline and automate the entire content creation pipeline.

 ### Key Capabilities